 GeneCards Summary for POLR3A Gene

-POLR3A (Polymerase (RNA) III (DNA Directed) Polypeptide A, 155kDa) is a Protein Coding gene.
-Diseases associated with POLR3A include leukodystrophy, hypomyelinating, 7, with or without oligodontia and/or hypogonadotropic hypogonadism and pol iii-related leukodystrophies.
+POLR3A (RNA Polymerase III Subunit A) is a Protein Coding gene.
+Diseases associated with POLR3A include Leukodystrophy, Hypomyelinating, 7, With Or Without Oligodontia And/Or Hypogonadotropic Hypogonadism and Wiedemann-Rautenstrauch Syndrome.
 Among its related pathways are RNA Polymerase III Transcription Initiation and Transcription of tRNA.
 Gene Ontology (GO) annotations related to this gene include chromatin binding and RNA polymerase III activity.
 An important paralog of this gene is POLR2A.

 DNA-dependent RNA polymerase catalyzes the transcription of DNA into RNA using the four ribonucleoside triphosphates as substrates.
 Largest and catalytic core component of RNA polymerase III which synthesizes small RNAs, such as 5S rRNA and tRNAs.
 Forms the polymerase active center together with the second largest subunit.
 A single-stranded DNA template strand of the promoter is positioned within the central active site cleft of Pol III.
 A bridging helix emanates from RPC1 and crosses the cleft near the catalytic site and is thought to promote translocation of Pol III by acting as a ratchet that moves the RNA-DNA hybrid through the active site by switching from straight to bent conformations at each step of nucleotide addition (By similarity).
 Plays a key role in sensing and limiting infection by intracellular bacteria and DNA viruses.
 Acts as nuclear and cytosolic DNA sensor involved in innate immune response.
 Can sense non-self dsDNA that serves as template for transcription into dsRNA.
 The non-self RNA polymerase III transcripts, such as Epstein-Barr virus-encoded RNAs (EBERs) induce type I interferon and NF- Kappa-B through the RIG-I pathway.